 Part of a series, “Interiors,” about outer selves and inner lives.

 I had a clear idea when I started this piece, but it just wouldn’t take that shape.
 I tried to “fix” it.
-I fought with it, braced it, and finally decided to scrap it in frustration, Mark told me to put it aside and come back to it.
+I fought with it, braced it, and finally, in frustration, decided to scrap it.
+Mark told me to put it aside and come back to it later.
 “It’s trying to say something,” he insisted.